-(a) Hospital benefits: Full cost of all hospital services (i.e., including room and board, operating room, laboratory tests and X-rays, drugs, dressings, general nursing services, and services of interns and residents in training) for semiprivate accommodations for up to 90 days in a "spell of illness" (a period beginning with the first day of hospitalization and ending after the person has been out of a hospital and an extended care facility for 60 consecutive days), after a deductible of \$40 and coinsurance of \$10 per day for all days after the 60th one and also a deductible of the cost of the first 3 pints of blood; in addition to such 90 days per spell of illness, a "lifetime reserve" of 60 days with coinsurance of \$20 per day is available; after 1968, the deductible and the coinsurance amounts will be automatically adjusted to reflect changes in hospital costs after 1966; lifetime maximum of 190 days for psychiatric hospital care.
+(a) Hospital benefits-full cost of all hospital services (i.e., including room and board, operating room, laboratory tests and X-rays, drugs, dressings, general nursing services, and services of interns and residents in training) for semiprivate accommodations for up to 90 days in a "spell of illness" (a period beginning with the 1st day of hospitalization and ending after the person has been out of a hospital and an extended care facility for 60 consecutive days), after a deductible of \$40 and coinsurance of \$10 per day for all days after the 60th one and also a deductible of the cost of the first three pints of blood; in addition to such 90 days per spell of illness, a lifetime reserve of 60 days with coinsurance of \$20 per day is available; after 1968, the deductible and the coinsurance amounts will be automatically adjusted to reflect changes in hospital costs after 1966; lifetime maximum of 190 days for psychiatric hospital care.

-maximum of 190 days for psychiatric hospital care. (b) Extended care facility (skilled nursing home or convalescent wing of hospital) benefits: Following at least 3 days of hospitalization, beginning within 14 days of leaving hospital, and for continued care of a condition for which a person was hospitalized, up to 100 days of such care in a spell of illness, with coinsurance of \$5 per day for all days after the 20th one; after 1968, the \$5 coinsurance will be automatically adjusted to reflect changes in hospital costs after 1966.
+(b) Extended care facility (skilled nursing home or convalescent wing of hospital) benefits-following at least 3 days of hospitalization, beginning within 14 days of leaving hospital, and for continued care of a condition for which a person was hospitalized, up to 100 days of such care in a spell of illness, with coinsurance of \$5 per day for all days after the 20th one; after 1968, the \$5 coinsurance will be automatically adjusted to reflect changes in hospital costs after 1966.

-(c) Home health services benefits: Following at least 3 days of hospitalization, beginning within 14 days of leaving hospital or extended care facility, up to 100 visits in the next 365 days and before the beginning of the next spell of illness; such services are essentially for homebound persons and include visiting nurse services and various types of therapy treatment, including outpatient hospital services when equipment cannot be brought to the home.
+(c) Home health services benefits-following at least 3 days of hospitalization, begining within 14 days of leaving hospital or extended care facility, up to 100 visits in the next 365 days and before the beginning of the next spell of illness; such services are essentially for homebound persons and include visiting nurse services and various types of therapy treatment, including out-patient hospital services when equipment cannot be brought to the home.